obadul024/smallClassify/README.md

 3. Each of these subdirectories acts as a label for the dataset
 4. Add an image file to the root directory.
+I have already added the ``` welling.jpg``` file.
+You can use that.
 5. Open the``` augmentedModel.py```, and replace the ```FILENAME ```with any of these actors names.It has to be one of the subdirectory name, ending in a '.jpg' extension.
 6. This image file resides in the smallClassify or the root directory.
 7. Then this script 'augmentedModel.py' is executed the folders are populated with augmented dataset